EFI131/inventory-app/README.md

 ```
 ## H2
 By default the application uses an H2 database.
+Several data items are initialized by default with a CommandLineRunner

 ## Error massages
 Error messages are enabled